rethinkdb/horizon-docs/authentication.md

 [rfc7519]: https://tools.ietf.org/html/rfc7519 "RFC 7519: JSON Web Token (JWT)"
 [hoc]:     /api/horizon/#constructor

 * `unauthenticated`: share a single token among all users, and do not create entries in the Horizon user table.
-This essentially bypasses Horizon's authentication and permission system, and is best for applications that don't need to store any user data.
+This essentially bypasses Horizon's authentication system, and is best for applications that don't need to store any user data.
 * `anonymous`: generate a unique token for each new user, and create an entry in the users table for the generated token.
 This allows authentication through the generated token, which is stored client-side in [localStorage][ls].
 Your application will need to prompt for username and password.
 * `token`: verify a user's identify via a third-party [OAuth][] service provider.
 As with `anonymous`, the returned JWT will be stored client-side.